fderbel/Trace-Me/README.md

 TraceMe
 ========

 TraceMe is an extension for the web browser ( Chrome, Firefox).
-It allows collecting basic actions of  users at client side (mouse, key) and send them to a server (ktbs).
+It allows you to collect  basic actions of users at client side (mouse, key) and send them to a server (ktbs).
 To use TraceMe, you must have kernel for Trace-Based Systems KTBS.

-For more information about KTBS please have a look on its official documentation :https://kernel-for-trace-based-systems.readthedocs.org/en/latest/
+For more information about KTBS you may have a look on the official documentation :https://kernel-for-trace-based-systems.readthedocs.org/en/latest/

 This documentation is divided into two parts:
 ##### 1- User’s documentation

-The User’s documentation describes how using TraceMe directly from java script and html code, and how modifying it.
+ The user’s documentation  describes each feature of TraceMe, and assists the user in realizing these features.

 ##### 2- Developers’ documentation

- The developers’ documentation describes each feature of TraceMe, and assists the user in realizing these features.
+The developers’ documentation gives you tips  of how using TraceMe directly from java script and html code, and how modifying it.

 User’s documentation
 ======================